aquasecurity/tracee/docs/tutorials/promtail.md

 # Using Promtail, Loki and Grafana to access Tracee Logs

+By default, Tracee is emitting events to stdout.
+Users can then configure logging solutions to collect, store, and manage Tracee logs.

-This tutorial will showcase how to install and configure promtail, loki, grafana and prometheus to then access Tracee logs from the cluster in Grafana.
+This tutorial will showcase how to install and configure Promtail, Loki, Grafana and Prometheus to then access Tracee logs from the cluster in Grafana.

 If you prefer the video tutorial, check out the tutorial below on the Aqua Open Source YouTube channel: